 Following this session, unfortunately, the speaker arranged to discuss Parenting Management Hearings was unable to attend the day.
 The speaker was expected to explain the Federal Government’s announcement of funding in the 2017 budget of $12.7 million over four years from 2017–18 to establish a pilot of Parenting Management Hearings (PMHs), a scheme proposed to be a ‘fast, informal, non-adversarial dispute resolution mechanism’.
 A Powerpoint was made available to delegates in respect of the scheme afterwards.

-In 2016, the SA Family Law Pathways Network set up a council of 10 young people between the ages of 12-17 called the Young Persons Family Law Advisory Group ( YPFLAG) to provide feedback about their direct experiences of various stages of the family law system.
-Hear an introduction about how we can all learn the lessons from the feedback from this ‘ first of its kind’ group from South Australia.
+Accordingly, in the afternoon, presentations were heard from the facilitators of the Young Peoples Family Law Advisory Group ( YPFLAG) pilot project.
+In 2016, the SA Family Law Pathways Network set up a council of 10 young people between the ages of 12-17 , the YPFLAG, in which they provided feedback about their direct experiences of various stages of the family law system.
+Delegates heard an introduction about how the family law system can all learn the lessons from the feedback from this ‘ first of its kind’ group from South Australia.

 All delegates at the forum were gifted a small plant from the SA Family Law Pathways Network for their attendance on the day .
 The SA Family Law Pathways appreciates the support of its Pathways members and all who attended the Forum.